bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 vibrationally, and by applying vibrations in the right places, it ought to be possible to directly control subjective experience.

-# Further thoughts: is water special?

-If distance between objects are an expression of
+# The structural experience of dimensionality

+Given that π can be explained in terms of collision[^!], it's reasonable to assume vibration is the cause of space.
+And it would make sense that directions are only separate quantities for the sake of convenience; unlike directions, one cannot rotate from 4 cats into 4 dogs.

+If distance between objects is a proxy to preference, then spacetime does not exist as a continuum but instead emerges from the things "within" it.
-Does the hexagonal structure of water somehow align with the 3 spatial dimensions in a way that resonates with, or provides access to, the properties from which space itself emerges?
-If all distance is a likelihood of interaction, then space itself can be viewed in terms of preference or awareness.
-The colliding blocks model of pi seems to suggest that dimensionality emerges from oscillations, and if water's lattice is aligned so its both relative and aligned with this, waves within it may align with space itself.
+If so, the hexagonal lattice of water may align with the 3 spatial dimensions themselves, in a way that resonates with, and provides access to, the preferences that we observe as space.
+This may provide a mechanism whereby pressure waves within water have direct causal effect on the experience and awareness that sits below physical space.

 # Conclusion: Little Bags of Thinking Water

-For the past 20 years, I'd assumed that consciousness was
+For the past 20 years, I'd assumed that human consciousness the sweet song of a wind of mind whistling through the structure of brains.
+A mind made of liquid makes this aether far less immaterial, and something we know to exist.

-Pratchett described human beings as "little bags of thinking water held up briefly by fragile accumulations of calcium"[^?], and despite us all believing we were the bag, it turns out he was right all along.
+Pratchett described human beings as "little bags of thinking water held up briefly by fragile accumulations of calcium"[^?], and despite us mostly believing we were the bag, it turns out he was right all along.

 [^1]: René Descartes, *Meditations on First Philosophy*, 1641.